 When talking to prospective inspectors one of the first things you should consider is their certifications and experience.
 Currently, there is only one organization certifying RV inspectors.
 Any individual or company you are considering hiring should be certified as an RV inspector.
 Ideally, they will have advanced certifications as either a registered or certified RV technician.
 A certified RV inspector has attended a minimum of three weeks of training on all aspects of inspecting RVs and has demonstrated proficiency through practical and written examinations.

 One national company which specializes in inspecting automobiles also offers RV inspections.
 Their prices are often significantly cheaper than what a certified RV inspector would offer.
 Why is that?
 Well, one reason could be that you have no idea who will be inspecting your RV.
 Is that person certified as an RV inspector?
 Probably not.
-If they have any certifications it is likely they are certified through the National Institute for Automotive Service Excellence, or ASE.
+If they have any certifications, it is likely they are certified through the National Institute for Automotive Service Excellence, or ASE.
 This organization does not offer any certifications related to recreational vehicles.

 What will be inspected?

-Before hiring an inspector you should know exactly what they will and will not inspect.
+Before hiring an inspector, you should know exactly what they will and will not inspect.
 Ask to see a list of what they will inspect.
 Most inspectors will refer to this as the Points of Inspection.
 Many will even have this, along with sample inspection reports posted on their web sites.
 When considering what they will inspect some things should not be negotiable.
 For example, the inspector should get on the roof and either crawl or feel along the entire roof surface.
 This is the only way you will find some defects, such as soft spots in the roof.
 One national company boldly states they will not get on the roof.
 Every life safety device should be inspected and evaluated as part of the inspection process.
 Additionally, the inspector should conduct a leak test of the propane system.
 These critical life safety items should be non-negotiable items in an inspection.

 However, if you find a national company or RV inspector that is not certified and has a lower price, be wary of what you will get.
 Because they are not certified and have not been specifically trained to inspect RVs you may regret the decision to hire them.

 It is better to reach out to several certified RV inspectors and ask them to give you a quote, given the specifics of the RV you are considering.
-Every certified RV inspector should be happy to provide a quote so you know exactly what the price is and what all they will include for the price.
+Every certified RV inspector should be happy to provide a quote so you know exactly what the price is and what they will include for the price.

 Working with an independent RV inspector is working with a small business.
 You can talk to the owner and not just some call center taking your details.
 Many are owned by a single person or couple.
 Many are veteran owned or women owned business.
 We want to help people through the process of buying what is often the most expensive purchase, next to their home, they will ever make.
-To learn more about the inspection services or fluid analysis services we offer visit our website.
-When you are looking for an RV in the midwest let us know.
+To learn more about the inspection services or fluid analysis services we offer, visit our website.
+If you are looking for an RV in the Midwest let us know.
 We are happy to help.